tfausak/haskell-knowledge-base/Haskell.md

 Haskell is a purely function language.
-It is defined by the [[Haskell Language Report]].
+It is defined by the [[Report]].
 It was designed by a committee with the following goals:

 1. It should be suitable for teaching, research, and applications, including building large systems.
 2. It should be completely described via the publication of a formal syntax and semantics.